Slow living means consistent habits that help to manage overwhelm and stress. Here are my thoughts on the art of slow living.

 The art of slow living

-I don’t think slow living is a lifestyle we attain if we follow the right advice or get a capsule wardrobe.
+Slow living isn’t a lifestyle we attain if we follow the right advice or get a capsule wardrobe.

-Because real change happens slowly with consistent habits built up into routines that slow down your everyday life.
+Because real change happens slowly with consistent habits and routines that slow down your everyday life.

 It doesn’t sound very glamorous – scheduling in things we should actually just enjoy.
-But it’s the best way to keep my priorities straight.
+But it’s the best way to keep our priorities straight.

-Slow living is only possible for me through consistent habits build up into tools that help fight anxiety, overwhelm and the stress that comes with fast-paced living and the glorification of busy.
+Slow living is only possible through consistent habits that help fight anxiety, overwhelm and the stress that comes with fast-paced living and the glorification of busy.

 These habits are fitted – and sometimes squeezed – into days.
-But they make the entire day slower and put in perspective the daily frustrations that would otherwise overwhelm us.
+But they put into perspective the daily frustrations that otherwise overwhelm us.